Washington Heights assessor & market data

 Investors active in Washington Heights often also work in Beverly, Roseland, Auburn Gresham, Morgan Park.

-Washington Heights investor financing FAQ
+Washington Heights investor FAQ

 Yes.
 Washington Heights is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.